searls/vscode-alternate-file/README.md

 If your project is inconsistent about where specs go (it happens to the best of us), you can also pass an array to `alternate`.
 The extension will look for a file matching the first alternate, then the second, and so on.
 When you create an alternate file, it will always follow the first pattern.

-Note that this isn't part of the original `projectionist` spec, but it's sometimes handy.

 ### Examples

 ```js